emadahmad2001/Nba-Injury-Stat-Predictor/README.md

 4. Push to the branch (`git push origin feature/AmazingFeature`)
 5. Open a Pull Request

+## License

+This project is licensed under the MIT License - see the LICENSE file for details.

 ## Acknowledgments

-- NBA for providing player statistics and injury data
+- NBA.com for providing comprehensive statistics
-- FastAPI and React communities for their excellent documentation
+- Basketball-Reference.com for historical data
 - All contributors who have helped improve this project